AhmedElkashef02/Cat-Program-with-System-Calls/README.md

 ## How to run the program

-- Clone or download this repository
+- Clone or download this repository.
-- Navigate to the directory and open it on terminal
+- Navigate to the directory and open it on terminal.
-- Compile the source code using `cc mycat.c`
+- Compile the source code using `make`.
-- Change the name of the executable to mycat using the command `mv a.out mycat`
+- Now you have an executable with the name of `mycat`.
-- Run the command `./mycat file1.txt file 2.txt file3.txt` - you can replace files with whatever files you would like
+- You can remove the executable using `make clean`.

 System Calls
 ------------